sueszli/blog/is a phd right for me?.md

 <br><br>

-## conclusion

-in summary, pursuing a phd in computer science can be very beneficial in the north american industry, especially for roles that require strong analytical skills in fields like data science, machine learning, theoretical security, or just positions in the research and development (r&d) sector.

-therefore, deciding whether to pursue a phd should be a decision aimed at securing a specific industry job or position that would otherwise be difficult to attain and aligns well with the skills that you'll gain during your phd.

-<br><br>

 ## personal takeaways

-_personal key takeaways:_
+i believe you should do a phd if:

+1. you enjoy the process.

+      life is too short to do spend a decade doing something that doesn't bring you joy.

-- only do a phd if you actually enjoy the process of research, are curious and want to be the best in your field. if you're not sure, try to get a summer research internship or do a master's degree.
+      if you're not sure, try to get a summer research internship or do a master's degree first to find out.

+2. you fully trust your advisor.

+      they decide when you will graduate and it's in their best interest to keep you as long as possible. it's a conflict of interest and a power dynamic that can be abused.

-     although doing a masters first means you'll get to start with your thesis later and result in a competitive disadvantage, unfortunately many professors in north america abuse the power dynamic between them and their students to get free labor for many years. therefore the european track of doing a masters first can be a good alternative to avoid this problem and additionally you'll get better salaries and working conditions as you'll be protected by the labor laws of the european union.
+      this is a common problem in academia and can be slightly mitigated by doing a european phd, which is usually timecapped. you additionally get better salaries and working conditions as you'll be protected by the labor laws of the european union.

-- given how competitive research is, your schools reputation matters more than we'd like to admit and is a significant factor in determining your success:

-     - top 10 schools: realistic chance of a tenure position, but still extremely competitive.
-     - top 30 schools: realistic chance of a industry research position / leadership roles at a big company.
-     - sub 30 schools: great for analytical / more theoretical industry roles. for these roles, you should aim to spend as little time in grad school, do as many applied projects, and get as much industry experience as you possibly can. unfortunately, this is pretty difficult as your goals most likely won't align with your advisors which want to maximize their own research output to get tenure.
+      but at the end of the day, you're still at the mercy of your advisor and the university.

+3. you can amortize the opportunity cost by meeting one of the following criteria:

+      - a) you believe you can be one of the absolute best phd graduates and are studying at a top ~10 school. this way it might make sense to aim for a tenure position although it's still a gamble.

+      - b) you believe you can be one of the ~30% best phd graduates and are studying at a top ~30 school. this way you'll have a realistic chance of securing an industry research position.

+      - c) you're learning skills that are directly applicable to an industry job, such that your phd experience counts towards your total years of experience when applying for that job.

+           this can be a huge advantage as a phd is often a must for leadership roles in big companies (a phd opens up the door to these roles but is not a guarantee. it's a necessary but not sufficient condition).

+           but keep in mind that this is only possible for research topics / roles that require strong analytical skills as the academic research process is too different from the industry process otherwise.

+           - **good fit:** ai/data science (statistics, machine learning, quantitative finance, combinatorial optimization), security (cryptography and theoretical security), logic and verification (formal methods).

+           - **bad fit:** most systems research (operating systems, distributed systems), software engineering research.

+           for fields that are a bad fit, a ph.d. can actually make you less employable as you'll be overqualified and underexperienced.

 <br><br>